Skip to main content

 What we were told

 The unit had been topped up twice in the last few months.
 Each time, cooling came back for a few weeks, then faded again.
-The previous contractor said the gas was running low but never explained why it kept dropping.
+The owner still had no explanation for why the gas kept draining away.

 What we checked